 So, what is typography again?
 In the most basic sense, it’s all about how you deal with arranging fonts in your text to build a readable and interesting piece of information.

-While it’s understandable that typography is often overlooked, we still highly advise you to pay attention to this particular designing world.
-It is because we consider typography as a crucial component of user interface design.
+While it’s understandable that typography is often overlooked, we still highly advise you to pay attention to this particular design world.
+It is because we consider typography a crucial component of user interface design.
 Once you master this field, you’ll be on the right track to becoming a wonderful UI designer!
 Otherwise, you can improve your designs significantly and learn more about the typography world later.